-Scheduler Overview¶
+Scheduler Overview#

-contains many classes which work in concert
+The scheduler in rubin_scheduler contains many classes which work in concert

 to provide flexible, configurable algorithms for choosing observations, taking